HeinRojer/Secret-Auction/README.md

 # Secret-Auction

-just a beginner program to give the listed product to the desired bidder with the
+just a beginner program to give the listed product to the desired bidder with the highest amount